-There are a number of infrastructure related projects estimated to cost \$25 million that are expected to be funded by grants.
-During the FY22/23, the County will secure a \$15,000,000 line of credit to help with the costs of these and other projects rather than depleting cash on hand.
+There are several infrastructure related projects estimated to cost \$25 million that are expected to be funded by grants.
+During FY22/23, the County has secured a \$15,000,000 line of credit to help with the costs of these and other projects rather than depleting the cash on hand.
 The radio tower project will be the largest governmental activity expenditure over the next five (5) years.
 The County will expend \$13 million between FY22/23 and FY23/24 on the radio tower project alone.
 This and other infrastructure expenditures will be paid with grant funding.